The ABCs of heart disease and diabetes

 Learn how watching your A1C, blood pressure, and cholesterol can help you reduce your risk of heart problems and manage your diabetes

-Diabetes comes with its fair share of to-dos: check blood sugar; take medication; choose healthy foods; move every day.
+Type 2 diabetes comes with a hefty to-do list, including checking blood sugar, taking medication, choosing healthy foods, moving every day, and more.
 The list can seem endless.
 It can be a lot to handle but consider this: Every step you take to manage your diabetes is also linked with improving heart health.
 And that’s an important – and powerful – payoff.

-People with diabetes are twice as likely to develop heart disease or have a stroke, according to the Centers for Disease Control and Prevention (CDC).
+People with type 2 diabetes are twice as likely to develop heart disease or have a stroke, according to the Centers for Disease Control and Prevention (CDC).
 But those complications aren’t inevitable.
-And when you follow your ABCs, you can help keep your heart strong and your diabetes in check.
+When you follow the ABCs of heart health and diabetes, you can help keep your heart strong and your diabetes in check.

 A is for A1C